A Rolfed™ Puppy is a happy Puppy

 Rolfing A Rolfed Puppers is a Happy Puppers.

 Sometimes life can share new experiences with you that you do not expect.
-I had something like that happen to me last year.
+I had something like that happen to me a few years ago.

 I have been offering Craniosacral therapy and Rolfing™ to my Rhodesian Ridgeback friend, Mister Kane, as part of my regular petting ritual.
 To be clear, I’m not a dog Rolfer™.
 I specialize in humans and love every minute of it, but trained hands do trained work, and in the case of Mister Kane, many patting sessions looked a lot like my human Rolfing sessions.
 Mister Kane and I have a psychic connection.
 We can tell what each other is thinking.
 He’ll often look at me and say with his big brown eyes, “Miss Coko, you have exactly four hours to pat me then I need to take a nap… wait, make that six…” but most often, his eyes say, “thank you.”